saintybalboa/react-demo/docs/tutorial/1-setup.md

 # Setup

-This part of the tutorial sets up the React Demo project with the following:
+This part of the tutorial sets up the React Demo project for production and local development.
-- React server-side rendering
-- React client-side rendering
-- Webpack
-- Nodemon
-- React hot reloading

 The react demo project requires a `package.json` to:
 - List project dependencies